About Joel Engardio

 Work History

-Joel was a journalist for over 20 years.
-He also worked for tech startups, public relations firms, and nonprofits including Out & Equal and the American Civil Liberties Union.
+Joel Engardio worked in print and broadcast journalism for more than 20 years.
+He also worked for tech startups in healthcare, public relations firms including Firebrand, and nonprofits including Out & Equal and the American Civil Liberties Union.

 Protecting Our Rights

-Joel felt it was not enough to only report on the issues as a journalist.
-Joel became a civil liberties advocate who worked for the national ACLU to establish and protect Constitutional rights for LGBTQ people, women, immigrants, and voters.
+Joel Engardio became a civil liberties advocate who worked for the national ACLU to establish and protect Constitutional rights for LGBTQ people, women, immigrants, and voters.
 Joel also focused on free speech rights and upholding the rule of law.

 Joel’s contributions in journalism and at the ACLU were recognized by the Shorenstein Center on Media, Politics and Public Policy with a scholarship to the Harvard Kennedy School of Government.